sifteo/thundercracker/docs/doxygen/src/asset_workflow.md

 Slumberjack = tracker{"slumberjack.xm"}
 ~~~~~~~~~~~~~

 Each @b tracker element specifies that an AssetTracker module should be generated.
-No further configuration is supported in assets.lua.
+No further configuration is available for tracker modules.

 ### Input